Save the Right Whales

 For too long, the National Oceanic and Atmospheric Administration (NOAA) has failed to take serious steps to address the main threat to these whales — entanglements with lobster fishing equipment.
 Whales get caught in these ropes and either drown or are forced to drag them on their migration up and down the Atlantic coast until they starve to death or die of exhaustion.

 You can also support this important work by joining us for an an exclusive, in-person screening of the new, award-winning documentary ‘Last of the Right Whales’ on September 16, in Washington, D.C.
 Enjoy a keynote address by world-renowned cetacean scientist Peter Corkeron, Ph.D. and a Q&A with PEER’s Director of Science Policy, Kyla Bennett, Ph.D.
 If you can’t make it in person, we have a virtual option as well!
-Learn more and grab your tickets today.
+Learn more and grab your tickets today (event over).

 We are determined to not make extinction our choice for the right whale.
 Thank you for doing your part in this effort and for supporting all our work to protect wildlife.